-This course is designed to upgrade the knowledge and skills for people who are currently working in the counseling field or to introduce newcomers to the field who wish to pursue a possible career in the helping professions.
-Students will practice interviewing and attending skills through role plays and be exposed to various theories of counseling.

-Prerequisite: ENG 22 and HSER 100 or consent of instructor.
+This course is designed to upgrade the knowledge and skills for people who are currently working in the counseling field and to introduce newcomers to the field who wish to pursue a possible career in the helping professions.
+Students will practice interviewing and attending skills through role plays and be exposed to various theories of counseling, and means for assessment and treatment.
+Prerequisite: ENG 22 with a grade of C or better or equivalent and HSER 100, or consent of instructor.